sselbach/crypto-law-survey/map/README.md

 ## Logs

-The script produces debugging output that can be found as part of the standout output of the GitHub action that invokes it.
+The script produces debugging output that can be found as part of the standard output of the GitHub action that invokes it.
 Usually it takes a minute or so for the output to be available.

 To find it starting from the repository root, navigate to 'Actions':